Swift - Closures

 Capturing Values and Reference Types

-In Swift 4, capturing constants and variables values is done with the help of closures.
-It further refers and modify the values for those constants and variables inside the closure body even though the variables no longer exists.
+In Swift, capturing constants and variable values is done with the help of closures.
+It further refers to and modifies the values for those constants and variables inside the closure body even though the original scope in which the variable or constant is defined, is no longer exists.

 func calcDecrement(forDecrement total: Int) -> () -> Int {